 By further eliminating the highly fermentable fruits and vegetables recommended in the low FODMAP diet, even more of the bacteria’s food source is reduced.
 The low FODMAP diet is an irritable bowel syndrome treatment diet and was not specifically designed for SIBO; therefore, it does not eliminate all polysaccharide and disaccharide sources such as grains, starch, starchy vegetables, and sucrose unless combined with either the SCD or the GAPS diet.
 Use the FODMAP link above to find the list of fruits and vegetables to avoid.

 The Best Way to Cure SIBO

 For the best results, follow the SIBO diet for three to four months.
 Most of the bacterial overgrowth is eliminated by week four, but practitioners have found that following the diet for another three months is usually necessary for more permanent eradication.
 Combine the diet with a natural SIBO treatment of either the Metagenics or Biotics Research supplements for SIBO for a wonderful natural option.

 Share Your Experience on How to Cure SIBO

 What natural SIBO treatment worked for you?
 Have you tried a SIBO diet?
 To help your fellow readers with treating SIBO, please share your experience in the “Comments” section below.

-Originally published in August 2014, this blog has been updated.
+Originally published in 2014, this blog is regularly updated.